glottospace/glottospace/paper.md

 ![check3 Isolate languages in South America, with major rivers in the background.
 This visualisation is generated with **glottospace** using one line of code.
 Although other map projections are supported, the default projection is the equal-area Eckert IV projection (following `[@McNew:2019]`).  \label{fig:data2}](joss_data2.png)

-![check4 Isolate languages in South America, with major rivers in the background.
+![THIS WORKS.
+FILE WAS PROBABLY TOO SMALL.
+Isolate languages in South America, with major rivers in the background.
 This visualisation is generated with **glottospace** using one line of code.
 Although other map projections are supported, the default projection is the equal-area Eckert IV projection (following `[@McNew:2019]`).  \label{fig:data3}](joss_data3.png)

 To enable this functionality, **glottospace** builds on a combination of spatial and non-spatial packages, including sf `[@Pebesma:2018]`, tmap `[@Tennekes:2018]`, rnaturalearth `[@South:2017]`, ggplot2 `[@Wickham:2016]`, vegan `[@Oksanen:2020]`, and dplyr `[@Wickham:2021]`.
 The package is currently used by researchers and students in the field of comparative and areal linguistics as well as language typology and cultural anthropology.
 Furthermore, we are planning to use the package for classroom teaching.